Search

 Although the pump is not an integrated part of the inductor assembly, it is a critical component required to make the system function.
 The inductor system must be used with a centrifugal transfer pump that is capable of pushing enough flow through the venturi to generate adequate suction.
 A general rule of thumb is to use a pump that matches the same size as your inductor's plumbing.
 So, use a two-inch pump with a two-inch inductor system, and a three-inch pump with a three-inch inductor system.

 Additionally, you'll need to ensure the pump has adequate horsepower to move the liquid through the inductor venturi.
 If the pump lacks enough horsepower, the pressure may be too low, which can limit the amount of suction created.
-For example, when pumping water, a two-inch pump with a five-horsepower gas-engine will suffice for a two-inch inductor setup.
+For example, when pumping water, a two-inch pump with a five-horsepower gas engine will suffice for a two-inch inductor setup.
 If you have a three-inch inductor assembly, then you typically need a three-inch pump with 8+ horsepower.

 If your carrier is fertilizer or some other liquid heavier than water, you will likely need more horsepower to drive the pump.
 You can learn more about the pump sizes in our fertilizer transfer pump guide.